 In addition to killing the bacteria from infection, antibiotics can also destroy healthy bacteria in the body.
 Dogs, like people, have beneficial flora (probiotics) in their bodies, especially in the GI tract and on the skin.
 These microbes have essential functions to keep the body in balance.
 They support the dog's immune system, assist with digestion, and even help produce necessary vitamins and nutrients.

 When antibiotics enter the body, they often destroy both beneficial and harmful bacteria.
-Dogs can develop secondary infections, such as yeast infections of the skin or ears.
 They may also suffer GI effects like diarrhea due to gut imbalance.
 The effects of these imbalances in the body may not appear for weeks after starting antibiotics.